LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

     |	12 : sheath conditions, ion energy transmission coefficient, ENIPAR(,1) specifies an energy transmission factor, delta`_i` in Q`_i` = delta`_i` T`_i` sum`_a` Γ`_a`
     |	13 : prescribe the ion energy flux per unit area proportional to temperature, ENIPAR(,1) specifies the energy flux density per temperature in W.m^-2`.J.J^-1` (the temperature here in J)
     |	14 : leakage option for ion energy, ENIPAR(,1) specifies the leakage factor, α in Γ`_loss` = α C`_s`TT`_i`
-    |	15 : sheath boundary condition, from b2stbc\_spb, recommended when using drifts (see Section C.6.5 of manual for details).
-Linked to using BCCON=14 for all ion species.
+    |	15 : sheath boundary condition, from b2stbc\_spb, recommended when using drifts (see Section C.7.5 of manual for details).
+Linked to using BCCON=14 and BCMOM=13 for all ion species, along with BCENE=15 and BCPOT=11.
-    |	16 : Feedback boundary condition with constant temperature, ENIPAR(,1) specifies the power flux in W across the flux surface with index 'b2stbc\_type16\_ref' (default=-1), ENIPAR(,2) should be something like 0.1 and specifies the strength of the feedback.
+    |	16 : feedback boundary condition with constant temperature, ENIPAR(,1) specifies the power flux in W across the flux surface with index 'b2stbc\_type16\_ref' (default=-1), ENIPAR(,2) should be something like 0.1 and specifies the strength of the feedback.
 Also see type [17] below.
 Available if bceni\_16\_style=0 (default).
 If bceni\_16\_style=1, integrated ion heat flux with constant ion temperature, summed over all core boundaries with BCENI=16.
     |		ENIPAR(,1) specifies the power flux in W
-    |	17 : Feedback boundary condition with constant shared temperature for both electrons and ions, see BCENE=17 above for description.
+    |	17 : feedback boundary condition with constant shared temperature for both electrons and ions, see BCENE=17 above for description.
-    |	18 : Fractional drop condition.
+    |	18 : fractional drop condition.
 Not yet working.
     |	19 : same as [9] but to be used when simultaneously setting BCCON=1 on the same boundary.
-    |	20 : Feedback boundary condition with constant temperature, as per type [16] but with 'type20\_' switches and a different feedback scheme.
+    |	20 : feedback boundary condition with constant temperature, as per type [16] but with 'type20\_' switches and a different feedback scheme.
     |	21 : from b2stbc\_spb
-    |	22 : Radial leakage condition for the ion temperature.
+    |	22 : radial leakage condition for the ion temperature.
 ENIPAR(,1) specifies the leakage velocity in units of the collective ion thermal velocity.
 A temperature gradient such that the diffusive flux is set to match this leakage is imposed.
-    |	23 : Prescribe the poloidally averaged value of the ion temperature and introduce a poloidal variation as close as possible to neoclassical solution.
+    |	23 : prescribe the poloidally averaged value of the ion temperature and introduce a poloidal variation as close as possible to neoclassical solution.
 It is recommended to use this boundary condition together with corresponding condition on ion density (BCCON=21,22,23).
 The average is taken over all core boundaries with BCENI=23.
 ENIPAR(,1) specifies the temperature in eV
-    |	24 : Feedback boundary condition with prescribed total ion flux, constant poloidally averaged ion temperature and a poloidal variation as close as possible to neoclassical solution.
+    |	24 : feedback boundary condition with prescribed total ion flux, constant poloidally averaged ion temperature and a poloidal variation as close as possible to neoclassical solution.
 It is recommended to use this boundary condition together with corresponding condition on ion density (BCCON=21,22,23).
 The flux is summed over all core boundaries with BCENI=24.
 ENIPAR(,1) specifies the energy flux in W
-    |	25 : Constant temperature feedback scaled by temperature on the ring bc\_type21\_ref away.
+    |	25 : constant temperature feedback scaled by temperature on the ring bc\_type21\_ref away.
 ENIPAR(,1) specifies the desired ion temperature in eV.
 ENIPAR(,2) is the strength of the feedback
-    |	26 : Prescribe the poloidally averaged value of the ion temperature and introduce a poloidal variation in a simplified manner.
+    |	26 : prescribe the poloidally averaged value of the ion temperature and introduce a poloidal variation in a simplified manner.
 This boundary condition is suitable for any plasma composition (i.e. when BCENI=23 fails).
 It is recommended to use this boundary condition together with corresponding condition on ion density (BCCON = 25,26,27).
 The average is taken over all core boundaries with BCENI=26.
 ENIPAR(,1) specifies the temperature in eV
-    |	27 : Feedback boundary condition with prescribed total ion heat flux, constant poloidally averaged ion temperature and a poloidal variation in a simplified manner.
+    |	27 : feedback boundary condition with prescribed total ion heat flux, constant poloidally averaged ion temperature and a poloidal variation in a simplified manner.
 This boundary condition is suitable for any plasma composition (i.e. when BCENI=24 fails).
 It is recommended to use this boundary condition together with corresponding condition on ion density (BCCON = 25,26,27).
 The flux is summed over all core boundaries with BCENI=27.
 ENIPAR(,1) specifies the energy flux in W